 The photograph of Clarissa and Rev Riley Shepard was most likely taken in or near their home in Jacksonville, North Carolina, I'm guessing in the late 1890s, but maybe earlier.
 Clarissa is bejeweled, probably wearing her best dress, while great-grandfather Riley looks a little rumpled and casual, like an actor on the New York Subway, too tired to take off his costume after a four show weekend.
 Rev. Riley Shepard dreamed of being a Primitive Baptist minister, and knew the Bible "backwards and forwards" as my father used to say, but I'm still not sure if he was officially recognized as a minister in that church.

 When Clarissa's and Rev Riley's son Zedoc Shepard (my grandfather, but we never met) was old enough to strike out on his own, he moved from Jacksonville, North Carolina, to Wilmington, where he met Lula Tindal (also spelled Tyndal, Tindall, and at times Tyndall).
 Lula's mother, Martha, owned property, grocery stores, and brick yards.
 Lula and Zedoc married and moved into a house on Martha's land, near her much larger house.
 Zedoc worked at the Tindal family grocery store.
 He was surrounded by his in-laws, both at home and at work.
 He tried to open his own store, but when the market crashed, he lost it all, and had to work for a butcher shop in town.

-Starting when I was in grade school, my father told me stories about his life.
+Starting when I was in grade school and beyond, my father told me stories about his life.
 Looking back on it, I feel that he really wanted to be understood and accepted.
-He said he remembered his grandfather as a man who quoted the Bible constantly, his grandfather wouldn't converse, but rather he would sit and recite bible passages all night.
+He said he remembered his grandfather quoting the Bible constantly.
+Rev Riley Shepard wouldn't converse, but rather he would sit and recite bible passages all night.
 I'll mention this again, later when I dig into Riley's journal.
-It must have made an impression on him.
-As a little boy, Dad wanted to show off by memorizing long passages from the Bible.
+It must have made an impression on little Riley, all the reciting, because early on he would recite the bible to amuse adults.
 Memorizing and reciting biblical passages was like a first performance, Dad's family his first audience.
 I've often thought that most ministers and pastors, and maybe even some priests, secretly wished to be actors.